ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-menu/index.md

 By default the order of columns in the Columns Menu Tab is derived from the `columnDefs` supplied in the grid options, and is kept in sync with the grid when columns are moved.

-However, a custom column layout can be provided using the **columnLayout** property in the `colDef.columnsMenuParams`.
+However, a custom column layout can be provided using the **columnLayout** property in the `colDef.columnChooserParams`.

 <snippet>
 const gridOptions = {
     // original column definitions supplied to the grid
     columnDefs: [
         {
-            columnsMenuParams: {
+            columnChooserParams: {
                 columnLayout: [{
                     headerName: 'Group 1', // group doesn't appear in grid
                     children: [